Births in England and Wales: 2025

 Birth statistics represent births that occur and are then registered in England and Wales.
 Figures are derived from information recorded when live births and stillbirths are registered as part of civil registration, which is a legal requirement.
 Figures include mothers and fathers whose usual residence is outside England and Wales.
 These data represent the most complete data source available.

 The registration of births is a service carried out by the Local Registration Service in partnership with the General Register Office (GRO), in England and Wales.
-Birth registration is linked to the NHS birth notification within the Office for National Statistics (ONS) to obtain the age of the mother where this was missing on the birth registration.
-It also enables the analysis of further characteristics such as birthweight, ethnicity of the baby and gestation of live births.
+Birth registration is linked to the NHS birth notification within the Office for National Statistics (ONS).
+This is to obtain the age of the mother where it was missing on the birth registration.
+It also enables the analysis of further characteristics such as birthweight, ethnicity of the baby, and gestation of live births.

 Following previous procedures on birth statistics, when referencing England and Wales in this bulletin, the data in the corresponding data tables is "England, Wales and Elsewhere".
 In this context, "Elsewhere" refers to a birth to a mother whose usual residence is outside England and Wales.